-Density is the primary element shippers use to determine your freight class.
+Density calculation is the primary element shippers use to determine your freight class.
 Density is measured in pounds per cubic foot, and is calculated for each individual package, or can be measured for an entire pallet of goods.
-To figure out the density of your cargo, follow these steps:
+Follow these steps to become your own freight density calculator:

 Step 1.
 Measure the height, width, and length of your shipment.
 If it is being stacked on a pallet, measure the height, width, and length of the entire load, including the pallet.